-If you wish to contact your authority's appointed external auditor please write to the address in paragraph 4 of the Notice of Public Rights and Publication of Unaudited Annual Governance & Accountability Return.
+0 1 0 If you wish to contact your authority's appointed the special powers of auditors, copies of the external auditor please write to the address in publication Local authority accounts: A guide to paragraph 4 of the Notice of Public Rights and your rights are available from the NAO website.
+Publication of Unaudited Annual Governance & Accountability Return.